🔍 공개 퀴즈 검색

 Why is civil discourse important?

-2. Enables productive disagreement, learning, and maintaining relationships despite differences ✓
+1. Enables productive disagreement, learning, and maintaining relationships despite differences ✓

-3. To win arguments or debates
+3. To win arguments at any cost

 4. It's not important at all